KRBYdesign/PortableTimeClock/README.md

 - All front end code (sans the .gif used on the help pages, and the logo in the header.)
 - All back end code
 - User List and Time Clock management tools utilizing python

+---

+Aside from Barcode.js, and the Node Modules, all code featured in this project is written by myself.